What is your background in education?

 I have always taught in some capacity, whether it was in a sporting environment or a formal classroom and have always loved reading, analysing and trying to work out ‘the meaning’ of words.
 My studies at university fuelled my curiosity even more and when I taught Tunisian students as part of a summer school I knew I wanted to share this ‘love of English’ with others in a post-16 environment.
 English is such a diverse subject and by teaching the full range from GCSE to A Level, it has been rewarding to see students progress and develop new skills.

 What does your role involve?

-I am responsible for the implementation and delivery of all A Level English courses offered at Callywith: Language, Literature and Language and Literature combined, preparing, adapting and creating resources to ensure that a high standard of provision is available to all students.
-There will also be an opportunity to start an English Academy in which we will study various genres, periods and authors.
+I am the Programme Team Leader for Languages, Art and Media at the College, I was also responsible for the implementation and delivery of all A Level English courses offered at Callywith: Language, Literature and Language and Literature combined, preparing, adapting and creating resources to ensure that a high standard of provision is available to all students.

 Why do you think Cornwall needs Callywith College?

 I live in North East Cornwall, and have first-hand experience of the journey that some of my students currently make to come to Truro and Penwith college and how tiring this can be, when they have college work to complete.
 Callywith is an amazing opportunity to allow all students accessibility to an outstanding education and to give them a sense of pride that this college is on their own doorstep.
 On a personal note, it is also wonderful to give something back to the area I live in.

 What about working with Callywith College do you enjoy the most?